By Noreen Doll.

 p

 She’s adorable.
 It’s funny how we always refer to angels as girls.
-Thanks for sharing at Fluster’s Creative Muster.
-I’m looking forward to seeing what you link up next week.
+Thanks for sharing.

 I remember making these angels when I was a kid, but for Christmas.
 Wow, I hadn’t thought of them in years.